-4. Carr's Index30
+4. Carr's Index

-A simplex way of measurement of the free flow of powder.
-Carr's index measures the propensity of powder to be compressed and the flow ability of powder.
+It is a simplest way of measurement of the free flow of powder.
+Carr's index measures the propensity of powder to be compressed and the flow ability of powder30.
 Carr's index can be calculated from the bulk and tapped density by using following formula-